dasporal/svelte-authkit/README.md

 # Svelte Authkit

+CURRENTLY NOT WORKING AS AN INSTALLED PACKAGE.
+It is my first one after all. :frowning:

 Svelte library aimed at helping implement [WorkOS's Authkit](https://www.authkit.com/) and [their User Management service](https://workos.com/docs/user-management) in a Svelte application.

 ## Installation